buildwithgrove/path/docusaurus/docs/develop/envoy/introduction.md

 For GatewayEndpoints with the `AuthType` field set to `JWT_AUTH`, a valid JWT issued by the auth provider specified in the `envoy.yaml` file is required to access the PATH service.

 :::tip

+The `make init_envoy` command will prompt you about whether you wish to use JWT authorization.

+If you do wish to use it, you will be asked to enter your auth provider's domain and audience.

 Auth0 is an example of a JWT issuer that can be used with PATH.

 Their docs page on JWTs gives a good overview of the JWT format and how to issue JWTs to your users: